Paul Truong

 Truong played for the "Collins Kids" founded by John W. Collins.
 He was on the team that went to Iceland in 1980.
 He also played when the U.S. hosted Iceland in a return match in New York City in 1981.
-In 2001, he won the U.S. Open Blitz Championship in Framingham, MA, ahead of Hikaru Nakamura.
+In 2001, he won the U.S. Open Blitz Championship in Framingham, Massachusetts, ahead of Hikaru Nakamura.

 Early life

-Truong's father, Tien, was an important South Vietnamese official working at the U.S. embassy in Saigon during the Vietnam War.
-Truong learned the rules of chess along with his father at the age of five and played at the National Sports Center (CSS) in Saigon, a center for the chess life of the country.
-From an early age, he won the annual tournaments organized by the National Sport Center, which were informally recognized as the National Championships of South Vietnam.
+Truong's father, Tien, was a South Vietnamese official working at the U.S. embassy in Saigon during the Vietnam War.
+Truong learned the rules of chess along with his father at the age of five and played at the National Sports Center (CSS) in Saigon, a center for chess in the country.
+From an early age, he won the CSS's annual tournaments, which were informally recognized as the National Championships of South Vietnam.
 In all, he claims to have won the annual under-21 event four times, starting when he was five years old, and the annual adult event five times, starting when he was eight.
 Truong has been inactive as a competitive chess player since 1986.